-Brain organoids and iPSCs cannot replace the careful structural and transcriptomic studies of postmortem tissues, which have been used to successfully identify differences in gene expression in brains of autistic individuals compared to neurotypical brains.25-27 Future advances in single-cell RNA sequencing technology will allow for better characterization of these altered patterns of gene expression in specific brain cell types, offering the opportunity to precisely associate gene expression differences at a cellular level.
-However, the number of available postmortem samples are limited, with a heterogeneous mix of characteristics, including sex, age, and medical history, making high-powered statistical analyses difficult.
-Therefore, efforts are still needed to increase the accessibility and diversity of brain tissue from well-characterized autism cases.
+Brain organoids and iPSCs cannot replace careful studies of postmortem tissues, which have been used to successfully identify differences in structure and gene expression in brains of autistic individuals compared to neurotypical brains.25-27 Future advances in single-cell RNA sequencing technology will allow for better characterization of these altered patterns of gene expression in specific brain cell types, offering the opportunity to precisely associate gene expression differences at a cellular level.28 However, the number of available postmortem samples is limited, with a heterogeneous mix of characteristics, including sex, age, and medical history, making high-powered statistical analyses difficult.
+Therefore, efforts are still needed to increase the accessibility and diversity of brain tissue for autism research.
 Collaborations such as the Autism BrainNet, the Hispano-American Brain Bank of Neurodevelopmental Disorders (CENE), and the National Institutes of Health (NIH) NeuroBioBank facilitates the distribution of high-quality, well-characterized human postmortem brain tissue for the research community.
 Enhancing efforts to increase public awareness about the value of tissue donation for understanding autism will most effectively advance research on the biological mechanisms of autism.
 Additionally, performing analyses in addition to sequencing and storing samples to be used in the future as better technology becomes available can also advance our understanding of autism biology.

-Another remaining challenge is to understand how the effects of hundreds of implicated genes converge to cause the common features of autism.
-In addition to examining rare mutations that lead to high probability of autism development, studying more common alleles that confer lower degrees of susceptibility may highlight previously undetected gene networks and molecular pathways.
-Studies of multiple genes in parallel and more complete gene ontology data can also help identify additional connections.
-Conversely, the autism genes identified so far often play multiple roles within a cell and organism, and this presents a major challenge in translating the discovery of an autism gene to viable intervention options.
+Another remaining challenge is to understand how the effects of hundreds of implicated genes converge to create the common features of autism.
+In addition to examining rare variants that lead to high likelihood of developing autism, studying more common gene variants that contribute to the development of autism to a lesser degree may highlight previously undetected gene networks and molecular pathways.
+Studies of multiple genes in parallel and more complete data about relationships between genes and gene function can also help identify additional connections.
+Conversely, the autism genes identified so far often play multiple roles within a cell and organism, and this presents a major challenge in translating the discovery of an autism-related gene to viable intervention options, as medications targeting such genes can result in unwanted side effects.
 A better understanding of human brain development will provide valuable information on where and when to look for autism-related biological changes, which can advance needed research to determine how individual genes and their interactions in early life events explain the biological basis of the heterogeneity of autism features.